tc39/notes/meetings/2017-09/sept-27.md

 DE: If users expect this to be usable heavily optimized and ship code using it, then implementations may decide to optimize it.
 Eventually either everyone will learn its slow to use bigints for arrays or we'll end up supporting it in an optimized way.
 A fair summary?

-MS: Yeah.
+MLS: Yeah.
 Important to be cognizant of what we're doing.

 YK: Are we dismissing the idea of banning it in these cases?
 We rejected a lot of use cases for example [Double] == [BigInt].